people places things

 He looked up at her, the stiff cold pizza folding in his hands.

-“And what shall I do with this pie that you have made me?
+“And what shall I do with this pie that you have for made me?
 Eat it despite the fact that I don’t enjoy it?”

 “But I wanted to make you something.
 This is the only thing I know how to make.
 I really wanted to make you something.”